Resource roundup: Your guide to fair pay in the arts

 • A 2022 survey of more than 13,000 New York artists finds that 57.3% made under $25,000 the previous year, and 85.7% earned less than $50,000.

 • This statistical portrait from the National Endowment for the Arts tracks employment trends, demographic data, and income for artists.
-According to the survey, 5 million workers are employed in the arts and culture industries, and there are 2.5 million artists in the U.S. labor force.
+According to the survey, 5 million workers are employed in the arts and culture industries.

 • A document by the group Indebted Cultural Workers highlights major income disparities at cultural institutions.
 (At the Museum of Modern Art, director Glenn Lowry makes $2.3 million a year, plus a $6 million rent-free apartment, which is about 48 times the salary of an education assistant at the museum.)